-This subsection presents test and validation of the concept of generalized Hilbert transform based on the time series data collected from a laboratory apparatus of nonlinear electronic systems.
-The test results are interpreted in terms of mutual information for (D=1) and (D=2) Markov chains for noise-contaminated data for different values of SNR and the parameter α (see Eq.
+This subsection presents test and validation of the concept of generalized Hilbert transform based on the time series data collected from the laboratory apparatus of nonlinear electronic system.
+The test results are interpreted in terms of mutual information for (D = 1 and 2) Markov chains for noise-contaminated data for different values of SNR and the parameter α (see Eq.
 (5)).
-The pertinent results on mutual information and information gain are presented in Fig. 4 and Fig. 5, respectively.
-Although results are shown only for $SNR=\infty,10,4$ and 0, several other experiments with intermediate values of SNR between ∞ and 0 were performed, which show the same trend.
+The pertinent results on mutual information and information gain are presented in Figs. 4 and 5, respectively.
+Although results are shown only for $SNR = \infty$, 10, 4 and 0, several other experiments with intermediate values of SNR between ∞ and 0 were performed, which shows the same trend.